Friday, November 9, 2012

 Picking up a Thüringer Bratwurst on our way, we climbed to the Nietzsche Archive in the early afternoon.

 The archive was empty, so it was not worth the entrance fee except for the building constructed in Art Nouveau.
-Nevertheless, we enjoyed the walk that took us to Weimar's old cemetery with Goethe's and Schiller's crypts.
+Nevertheless, we enjoyed the walk to Weimar's old cemetery with Goethe's and Schiller's crypts.
 Recently, a DNA analysis revealed that Schiller's skull is not his.

 Many people still consider Ernst von Wildenbruch's citation engraved into the monument: